Tetsuto Yamada: Early life

 Yamada was born in Toyooka, Hyōgo Prefecture, Japan.
 His father, Tomonori, was a police officer who had competed in Shorinji Kempo in high school.
 As a child, Yamada did karate and gymnastics, and played soccer when he was in first grade.
 He started playing baseball as an outfielder in Takarazuka Little League when he was in second grade.
 After starting middle school, Yamada played for Hyōgo Itami, a team in the Japanese youth baseball organization Young League.
-He attended Riseisha High School in Toyonaka, Osaka with Takahiro Okada, and played in the Japanese High School Baseball Championship during his third year.
-In the 2010 Nippon Professional Baseball draft, Yamada was named by the Tokyo Yakult Swallows and the Orix Buffaloes.
-Yakult won the rights to his negotiation, and he signed with them for a 7.2 million yen contract on November 25, 2010.